geojupyter/workshop-csdms2025/modules/01-collaborating-in-jupyterhub/exercise.md

 1. Run the final cells.

-## Step 4: Push our work to GitHub
+## Step 4: Save our work to GitHub

 1. **Run the following commands in the terminal**: